 Secondly, empirical evidence suggests that the UCLA-LS correlates with psychological well-being scales and thus may be a useful diagnostic measure.
 This diagnostic measure is a potential source of evidence of measurement consequences (Lane, 2014).
-For instance, Mushtaq et al. (2014) concluded that loneliness predicts various health problems such as depression, coronary heart disease, Alzheimer's addiction. and disease.
+For instance, Mushtag et al. (2014) concluded that loneliness predicts various health problems such as depression, coronary heart disease, addiction. and Alzheimer's disease.
 Therefore, the UCLA-LS can serve as an early detection tool for preventive measures of broader public health problems.